Secondary teaching at Nottingham Trent University (NTU)

 - a good UK honours degree or equivalent, at a minimum 2.2 with at least 50% focused on subject areas that are very closely related to the subject that you wish to teach; and

 - GCSE English and Mathematics at minimum grade 4 or equivalent.
 We accept the GCSE equivalency taken via equivalencytesting.com.
-These must have been gained prior to application.
+Applicants with pending qualifications will be considered.

 - an interview with both the training school and NTU is part of the selection process;